Do you dream of being a developer?

 From this point on, you begin your deep dive into programming.
 You start working on real-world projects.
 You will use everything that you’ve learned up until this moment and keep expanding your knowledge through those projects.
 This way, you will diversify your skills, you will develop your developer’s thinking - which technology to use for the specific projects, which are the most appropriate tools, and so on.
 Mastering this process is an essential step towards your development.
 Because your future employer could use different languages and technologies, and you’ll be able to utilize them quicker.

-In the third module, you begin learning more complicated technologies.
+Here, you begin learning more complicated technologies.
 Everything is structured and optimized for you to develop your programming skills.

 But it’s up to you to be serious about the process.